 This Ekadashi is observed during the period of chaturmas during which Lord Vishnu has been believed to be asleep.
 On the day of this celebration, devotees should provide milk, fruits, and sesame seeds, in addition to flowers to Lord Vishnu during worship.
 They should also offer panchamrit.
 It is recommended to keep a strict fast throughout the day, eating only after giving food to the less fortunate the following morning.
 If they consume only one meal, they should make sure they do not eat rice or meat.
 Giving new buds to the Tulsi plant has an important meaning on the occasion.

 Fasting on Aja Ekadashi removes our insecurities and sins.
-It is essential to honor the Lord by eating coriander leaves and grains or seeds.
+It is essential to honour the Lord by eating coriander leaves and grains or seeds.
 Consuming grams of honey, gram seeds, or any other vegetable like karonda (Carunda) can be prohibited.
 You can only eat only once and do not have another meal during the day.
 Masoor Dal should not be consumed one night before the fast.
 In addition, devotees should abstain from eating leaves from betel (paan) in the month of Dashami.

 Parivartini, Vamana or Parsva Ekadashi